ajfabbri/container-mesh/container-mesh/README.md

 #### Config Files

-- .envrc    Environment variables needed for building (rust) agents.
+- .envrc    Environment variables needed for building peer and coordinator apps.
 - .env      Non-secret vars to be set in containers at runtime.
 - .secret.env   Secret vars needed by containers at runtime.